hraban/outbound-rules/README.md

 For every outgoing request generated from that page, all rules are tested sequentially (before the request is made).
 The first matching rule will be used as the action to take for a request.
-If no rule matches, the default is to allow the request.
+If rules were specified, but none match, the default is to deny the request.

 ## Inspired by NoScript's ABE